Danish cuisine has many differences, and a few similarities with Dominican cookery, as do both countries. Let me show you.

 And the similarities end there.
 A former empire that also comprised what is today Norway and Sweden, Denmark is a very prosperous country, home to the infamous Vikings, and the oldest monarchy in Europe.
 Of course we also have to mention that Denmark, situated between Norway and Germany, is a very cold country, which, as one would expect, has greatly influenced the culinary culture of the Danes.

-Despite its climate, Denmark is a fertile country with a flourishing agriculture and which exports dairy products as far as the Dominican Republic (a very popular brand of powdered milk in D.R. is in fact Danish).
+Despite its climate, Denmark is a fertile country with flourishing agriculture and which exports dairy products as far as the Dominican Republic (a very popular brand of powdered milk in D.R. is in fact Danish).

-If I have to describe Danish cuisine in two words these would be ‘fattening’ and ‘delicious’.
+If I have to describe Danish cuisine in two words these would be 'fattening' and 'delicious'.
 The first is not a problem for Danes, who burn quite enough of that fat just keeping themselves warm 9 months a year.
-And apparently it works, because, as far as I can see, Denmark has even less obese people than we do (this may not be statistically accurate, just my impression in my visits to the country).
+And apparently it works, because, as far as I can see, Denmark has even fewer obese people than we do (this may not be statistically accurate, just my impression in my visits to the country).

 Potatoes are the staple of Danish cuisine and are prepared in as many ways as we can prepare rice, and they stir in the Danes the same passion we feel for rice.
 Some traditional Danish potatoes dishes are 'burning love' (mashed potatoes with bacon and sautéed onions), glazed potatoes (similar to our platanos al caldero, but with less sugar) and creamed potatoes (boiled, diced potatoes in a béchamel-type sauce); but these are only an example of the creativity Danes put into preparing their beloved potatoes.